 Some artifacts, our curators knew to be historically compelling.
 The Digi-Comp 1, which came out in 1963, billed itself as the “first digital computer in plastic” and offered kids the chance to write simple programs in binary, such as a rocket countdown and the game Nim.
 Produced at the height of the space race between the United States and the Soviet Union, it showed how grand geopolitical concerns often filtered their way into kids’ play.

 The Magnavox Mini Theater, the first retail display for a video game, opens a window into how manufacturers tried to make video games understandable to audiences who had trouble even conceiving what it meant to play a video game on a television.
 A game like Densha De Go, a Japanese train simulation game, shows how tastes in video games vary from place to place.

 We easily could have filled a book with another 64 artifacts, but we’re excited that these selections provide not only an introduction to many of the games in the World Video Game Hall of Fame but also an introduction to gaming history as a whole.

-So we hope you enjoy the book, available online from HarperCollins or in the museum shop.
+So we hope you enjoy the book, available online from HarperCollins.

 By Jon-Paul Dyson, Director, International Center for the History of Electronic Games and Vice President for Exhibits